51.4. Suspensions

 The parties should inform the Registrar if there is any delay by the International Bureau in processing the request and a suspension of more than six months is required.

 There may be other circumstances that prompt a suspension of the opposition evidence timetable or a deferment of the hearing or written determination of the substantive opposition.
 The Registrar may on request or at Her discretion suspend the timetable of an opposition pending the completion of a related matter that may impact on the outcome of the substantive opposition.
-Such circumstances may include a pending revocation, a pending extension of time, referral of an opposed non-use removal/cessation proceeding to the court, a natural disaster or office closure.
+Such circumstances may include referral of an opposed non-use removal/cessation proceeding to the court, a natural disaster or office closure.

 Each request or circumstance will be decided on its merits and on a case by case basis and if appropriate the parties given an opportunity to make representations on a proposed direction in accordance with the relevant provisions of the Trade Mark Regulations 1995.